ClemenPine/PineV4/README.md

 The main difference between V3 and V4 is that V4 flattens out the left hand by removing the RN stack.
 I use a dynamic typing style and I found that I would often need to press R with ring instead of middle to burst words effectively at high speeds.
 This pattern of use required my hand to contort in an uncomfortable way.
 To fix this pattern, I split up R + N, and moved Y over to the right hand to accommodate the changes.
 This change results in more natural finger patterns when burst typing.

 ### Design
-Pine V4 was created using a mix of generation and hand-optimization.
-It was balanced for various stats:
+Pine V4 was created using a mix of generation and hand-optimization and has been balanced for various stats:
 - low same-finger use
 - low lateral stretches
 - low scissors